khakhalin/Teaching/Intro_Neuroscience/neuro_class_plans.md

 As a write-up for this set of exercises, pick the exercise that you liked the most (that you found most interesting, most fun, or most informative), and write either a haiku, a limerick, or a sonnet about it.
 (Use Wikipedia to learn the rules of each genre, if unsure).
 Post it below!

+# Lab-like-assignment: Simple Writer

+Dears, as announced, we don't have a lab this time around, but we have a short writing assignment instead.

+Here are the rules:

+- Very carefully read this comic: https://xkcd.com/1133/
+- Then watch this youtube video: https://www.youtube.com/watch?v=2p_8gx-XHJo
+- Very carefully study this page from the book "Things explainer": http://i.cbc.ca/1.3390492.1452021709!/fileImage/httpImage/thing-explainer.jpg
+- Then use this link to access the simple writer: https://xkcd.com/simplewriter/
+- Now, **pick any smart term or clever concept that we studied in this course** so far.
+Anything, starting from ions and channels, and to sensory systems, or brain regions – anything that we studied.
+Pick one term or concept.
+Then **try to write an encyclopedia entry for it using only simple words**!
+Describe the meaning of it, add some details, tell a story.
+The SimpleWriter will alert you if your words are not simple enough.
+So please only use simple words. **Write a paragraph of text** (at least 150 words, but the more, the better, as it's freaking hard!!).
+Make sure it provides a good, detailed description.
+Go on tiny tangents if you want to (like they did in that youtube video).
+It may help to set the picture right (and may actually be easier to write!)
+- Post your paragraph below!
+- **Don't tell anyone what you were trying to describe!** It goes without saying that you cannot use the word that you are describing.
+Make all readers (including your instructor) try to guess what you meant!
+- Try to describe something unique; don't do terms that are already taken by other people!
+Granted, some description may be obscure, so you won't be sure what they describe...
+Or maybe you find a much better way to describe a term.
+But try to pick something original.
+It means that the first few participants will have an easier time (they can pick simple things like "brain" or "neuron"), while later contributors will have to be more creative.
+But we studied LOTS of fancy terms and concepts in this course, so it should not be a problem to find something for everyone ;)
+- Good luck!
+And let me know if you have any questions!

 # Vision 2 - in the brain

 ## Class 1 - Motion detection